 Keep in mind that this amount can be impacted by the Social Security disability offset mentioned above.

-Once you've been approved for federal disability retirement, you may be periodically required to provide the Office of Personnel Management with current medical evidence to show that you're still eligible for benefits.
-Your disability retirement benefits can be terminated if you don't continue to obtain regular medical treatment for your condition.
+Once you've been approved for federal disability retirement, the Office of Personnel Management might require you to provide current medical evidence that shows you're still eligible for benefits.
+You might also be asked about your current employment status.

 If you're younger than 60, OPM can contact you to request verification of your condition at any time.
 If you're over 60, OPM will only review your continued eligibility if you request that the office find you recovered and you provide medical evidence of your recovery.